Rhuck1/City-of-Phoenix-Open-Data-Engineering/README.md

 [Here](https://www.youtube.com/watch?v=fc05rd0iZhM) is a nice YouTube video for more assistance.

-## Creating an EC2 instance: The sevenfold path
+## Creating an EC2 instance and a PostgreSQL Database

 **Step 1: Choose an Amazon Machine Image**
 While you are in your AWS management console you will again click the Services dropdown in the upper left corner of the page.
 This will display the EC2 instance option under the *Compute* category, select it.
 On the next page you will click Launch Instance.
 At this point you are free to use whatever OS you prefer, however this is what I used: